uw-cmg/MAST/MAST/doc/source/6_0_postprocessingtools.rst

 *  bandgap_lda_or_gga should be a float value indicating a DFT-calculated bandgap, usually expected to be underestimated.

 *  bandgap_hse_or_expt should be a float value indicating an experimental or more accurate bandgap, e.g. from a hybrid calculation.

+*  plot_threshold should be a float value indicating the threshold for transitions.

 *  In addition, :doc:`3_1_7_chemicalpotentials` should exist in the ``input.inp`` input file inside the recipe directory.